cs1302uga/cs1302-tutorials/visibility/visibility.rst

 **************************

 Instead of saying that something has **package private** visibility, we usually just say that it's package private.
-In Java, local-level declarations are not allowed to be private; however, any top-level and member-level declarations are allowed.
-Things that are package private are slightly more visible than things that are private; they are only visible from lines of code that are written within the same package.
-They are not visible from outside the package in which they are declared.
+In Java, only top-level and member-level declarations are allowed to package private.
+Things that are package private are slightly more visible than things that are private; they are **only visible from lines of code in the same package**.

 ===============  ==========  ============  ===========  =========
 Visibility       Visible From